jamiebeach/Learning-2024/BLOG.md

 # Blog
 ---
+## February 6
+- Spent some time today working through an Language Model lab.
+Kaggle has a bunch of what looks like great tutorials and light courses that take the learner through building or using language models.
+- I spent about an hour working through [Getting Started with NLP for Absolute Beginners](https://www.kaggle.com/code/jhoward/getting-started-with-nlp-for-absolute-beginners).
+It's really quite good and does a stellar job of covering overfitting and underfitting as well as linking out to some good resources about test data and evaluation metrics.
+My lab work is [here in this repo](./LLM/labs/getting-started-nlp-beginners/).
+The transformers library definitely needs more than 4gb or VRAM if running on GPU.
+I tried on my laptop that has an A1000 on it and it really just didn't work.
+-

+## February 5
+- Light day with AI.
+Spent a fair bit of time playing once again with text-generation-webui and various models, trying different gguf quantized versions of some models to determine what kind of compromises are made when choosing lower quantization.
+- I found that for some mistral based language models, running them with 4 bit reduced quality significantly.

 ## February 4
 - Spent the moring reinstalling the Oobabooga Text-Generation-WebUI.
 Strangely I was getting some errors when I first installed it but then reinstalled and things worked out well.
 Then I played around some more with the tool and compared it to Kobold.
 Ooobabooga is clearly better.
 It's much faster on my machine without any changes to default parms.
 - After that, spent time working on [depthtube](https://depthtube.com).
 I got a couple things working and made a build that I deployed to the site.